pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 Take time to:

-* Put sprites in new positions
+* Adjust the code and try putting sprites in new positions.
-* Use different images for sprites
+* Use different images for sprites.
 * Practice placing individually, via a loop, and by coordinates in a list.

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/02_draw_sprites.py